BIIA has two types of memberships, a full membership (active) and an associate membership (passive):

 - A one page description of company services for the membership directory with links to the appropriate websites:

-- Interest in a directorship (Full Member)
+- Interest in a directorship (for Full Members only)

 We look forward to your participation in important industry advocacy initiative.